tht/T3Libs/README.md

 with JeeNode clones.

 ### Required Files ###
-These two files are required in a Arduino library folder or your own Sketch folder to make it work:
+Just clone this repository to your `Arduino Sketches/libraries` folder or copy the following two files in your own Sketch folder to make it work:

 * RF12_T3.h
 * RF12_T3.cpp